 How to choose: Injection moulding or 3D printing?

 When it comes to the selection of either injection moulding or 3D printing for production, here are the prime factors that need to be considered.

 The number of parts required is a key factor in deciding the process.
 Injection moulding is known for its effectiveness in high volume production runs (1000+ parts per run).
 For low volumes (below 10), 3D printing is more appropriate and cheaper.
-For simple 3D printing processes like FDM or SLS used with affordable plastics like ABS, PC, Nylon, single parts or small quantities (identical and non identical), 3D printing is undoubtedly the option to go for.
-MJF is also another viable option for midsized quantities (10-1000) and very common.
+For simple 3D printing processes like FDM or SLS used with affordable plastics like ABS, PC, Nylon, single parts or small quantities (identical and non-identical), 3D printing is undoubtedly the option to go for.
+MJF is also another viable option for midsized quantities (10-1000) and is very common.

 Conclusion: Injection moulding is a perfect option for bulk production whereas, for small batches of units, go with 3D printing.

-An injection moulding process requires mould to be built (inverse to the part) according to the required part design.
+An injection moulding process requires a mould to be built (inverse to the part) according to the required part design.
 Designing a CAD model for injection moulding is not easy as there are many considerations.
-For example, right angles in the part design makes it tough to remove from the mold and also delicate areas have to be treated with utmost care.
+For example, right angles in the part design make it tough to remove from the mould and also delicate areas have to be treated with utmost care.
 Whereas, attaining complex designs is where 3D printing excels.
 No matter how complex the design is, 3D printing makes it possible with minimum effort.

 Conclusion: Check if your design is manufacturable with injection moulding, if not – it should be adjusted, otherwise go with 3D printing.

 Injection moulding requires longer turnaround times as it involves the analysis of the design and building of the perfect mould according to the design (10-20 days).
 The turnaround times for 3D printing are very less compared to injection moulding.
 You can get your 3D printing order at Xometry delivered in as quick as 3 days.

 Conclusion: If you need the part immediately, go with 3D printing.